Wikipedia

+Wikipedia has been praised for enabling the democratization of knowledge, its extensive coverage, unique structure, and culture.
+Wikipedia has been censored by some national governments, ranging from specific pages to the entire site.
+Wikipedia's volunteer editors have written extensively on a wide variety of topics, but the encyclopedia has also been criticized for systemic bias, such as a gender bias against women and a geographical bias against the Global South.
+While the reliability of Wikipedia was frequently criticized in the 2000s, it has improved over time, receiving greater praise from the late 2010s onward.
+Articles on breaking news are often accessed as sources for up-to-date information about those events.

 History

 Nupedia

 Various collaborative online encyclopedias were attempted before the start of Wikipedia, but with limited success.
 Wikipedia began as a complementary project for Nupedia, a free online English-language encyclopedia project whose articles were written by experts and reviewed under a formal process.
 It was founded on March 9, 2000, under the ownership of Bomis, a web portal company.
 Its main figures were Bomis CEO Jimmy Wales and Larry Sanger, editor-in-chief for Nupedia and later Wikipedia.
 Nupedia was initially licensed under its own Nupedia Open Content License, but before Wikipedia was founded, Nupedia switched to the GNU Free Documentation License at the urging of Richard Stallman.
 Wales is credited with defining the goal of making a publicly editable encyclopedia, while Sanger is credited with the strategy of using a wiki to reach that goal.
 On January 10, 2001, Sanger proposed on the Nupedia mailing list to create a wiki as a "feeder" project for Nupedia.